 As soon as you're arrested, contact an experienced criminal defense attorney here at Powers Sellers & Finkelstein.
 We will begin working on your case to quickly begin preserving evidence that will assist in your defense.

-Please note that even if you weren’t arrested on scene but believe you may be facing criminal charges for unlicensed contracting, contact us ASAP to get your defense intact.
+Please note that even if you weren't arrested on the scene but believe you may be facing criminal charges for unlicensed contracting, contact us ASAP to get your defense intact.

 What type of charge or charges am I facing if I performed unlicensed contracting work?